miethe/pokedex/README.md

-# Modern Pokedex Web Application
+# Modern Pokedex Web Application (v2 - Refactored)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A dynamic Pokedex web application built from scratch, featuring a Python/FastAPI backend with Redis caching, consumed by a separate HTML/CSS/JavaScript frontend, and orchestrated using Docker Compose (or Podman Compose).
+A dynamic Pokedex web application featuring a Python/FastAPI backend API that consumes a dedicated PokeAPI wrapper library (`pokeapi_wrapper_lib`), utilizes Redis caching, serves a separate HTML/CSS/JavaScript frontend via Nginx, and is orchestrated using Docker Compose (or Podman Compose).

-This project serves as a modern replacement for simpler static Pokedex implementations, offering better performance, scalability, and extensibility.
+This project displays detailed Pokémon information with advanced filtering and optimized performance.

+**Note:** This project depends on the separate `pokeapi_wrapper_lib` library.
+See its repository for details on the library itself: [Link to your library repo if separate, otherwise reference local path]

 ## Table of Contents